Healthedata1/Flask-PL/pages/fetch_patientlist.md

 Client Success Criteria: The client queries for a particular list of patients and processes them e.g.,displayed in HTML as a list of ids:

+**CLICK ON THE BLUE BUTTON ABOVE TO FETCH MORE DATA ABOUT THE PATIENTS ON THE LIST**

 ---